ngochdm/ngochdm/README.md

 About me:

-👩🏻‍🎓 Student at University of Science, VNU-HCM.
+👩🏻‍🎓 Bachelor in Computer Science (University of Science, VNU-HCM)

-👩🏻‍💻 Data Engineer Fresher
+👩🏻‍💻 Data Engineer Junior